PaperPrototype/Intro-Voxel-Terrain-in-Unity/README.md

  # Contributing
  This course is licensed under MIT.
  It is open source.
- If you want to suggest a major re-write then create a new Issue under Issues.
- If you want to contribute an edit just make pull request, ill review it and add the change, or just give you permissions to edit it.
+ If you want to contribute then read our [Guidelines](https://github.com/Nanite3D/Nanite-course-Guidelines) it shouldn't take you more than 1 minute to read.
+Seriously its super short.
- Resource Files from Affinity Designer (Where I design the pictures and art for lectures) is in the Resources Folder.

  # Currently under development
  this course is still being written as you read this.
 This (paragraph) will be removed once the course is finished.